 After Submit / After Commit section

-Use the controls in this area to define which additional actions you want PyCharm to perform after putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want PyCharm to perform after committing the selected files.

 Upload files to

 The list is only available if the FTP/SFTP/WebDAV Connectivity plugin is enabled.